Of course, the quality of the product itself and the ingredients should always be taken into account.

 A quick internet search for ‘fitness supplements that don’t cause acne’ returns millions of results.

-However, contrary to what you may have read before, lifting weights doesn’t actually trigger huge hormonal changes.
+However, contrary to what you may have read before, lifting weights doesn’t actually trigger massive hormonal changes.
 Yes, testosterone levels do increase during and after an intense training session, but they soon return to normal.

 An increase in testosterone levels has been known to cause acne in some people, but it’s currently not clear whether the temporary rises in T levels after hitting the gym could actually be the cause of acne.